Latest update: 01/08/2022

 - Behavioural advertising cookies: those which allow the management of the advertising spaces (as efficiently as possible) the publisher may have included on a website, application or platform where appropriate, from which it provides the requested service.
 These cookies store information on user behaviour, obtained through the continuous observation of their browsing habits, which allows for the development of a specific profile to display advertising accordingly.

-WHICH COOKIES DO WE USE?
+WHAT COOKIES DO WE USE SPECIFICALLY?

 Profiles are not prepared on users who browse the website by means of these cookies and therefore, automated decisions are not taken based on this data either.